We are thrilled that our first community development project, the Shanto Community Library and Learning Center, is fully

 In March 2019 our Executive Director, Ingrid Olson, visited the finished library.
 She gave a tour and a heartfelt thank you to donors in her video.

 SHAPEthiopia will be staffing and monitoring the library in the years to come.
 Daily statistics are being kept on the library’s usage.
 We are excited to see the long-term impact that this library will have on the thousands of students in the Shanto community.

-We do have two additional add-on projects.
+We do have three additional add-on projects.
 First, the library compound needs a fence and gate.
 Second, we would like to add exterior latrines with water access.
 Finally, the library still needs electricity.
-If you have interest in donating to or fundraising for these final two aspects of this overall library project, please email Ingrid@partnerswithethiopia.org.
+If you have interest in donating to or fundraising for these final three aspects of this overall library project, please email Ingrid@partnerswithethiopia.org.

 Thank you so much to all our generous donors for making this library dream become a reality.

 It is Partners With Ethiopia’s deep desire to fund more library and book projects in Ethiopia.
 If you have an interested in funding a project or taking on fundraising for a project, please contact our Executive Director, Ingrid Olson, at Ingrid@partnerswithethiopia.org.